The Combs Sailing Club Constitution

 Four members personally present shall form a quorum at a meeting of the Committee.

-The sailing fixtures of the Club shall be arranged and managed by a Sailing Committee consisting of six members.
+The sailing fixtures of the Club shall be arranged and managed by a Sailing Committee consisting of up to eight members and four or more members of the Sailing Committee shall form a quorum at any meeting of that Committee.
 Once elected, the Sailing Committee shall choose its own Chairman and Secretary from its members.

 The sailing committee will also choose: